(605) 995-3083 [fax]

 - Mitchell Tech does not discriminate in its employment of policies and practices, or in its educational programs on the basis of race, color, creed, religion, age, gender (including pregnancy), sexual orientation, disability, national origin, or ancestry, military/veteran status, genetic information or any other category protected by law.

-- Students have the right to be free from sexual harassment on Mitchell Tech property or off school property during an Institute-related activity.
+- Students have the right to be free from sexual harassment on Mitchell Tech property or off college property during an College-related activity.

-- Students have the right to be free from racial harassment on Mitchell Tech property or off school property during an Institute-related activity.
+- Students have the right to be free from racial harassment on Mitchell Tech property or off college property during an College-related activity.

 Students have the right to have classes conducted under the following provisions: